 Whilst dashboards should be championed by executives, if they are going to be valuable across the organisation, they can be used by anyone and it’s not always necessary that the user be an analyst or data scientist.
 Dashboards, when implemented in the right way on the intranet, can provide a window into the everyday operations and processes of a business in order to help better decisions to be made.

-So there’s little doubt that data analytics – and in turn dashboards – are proving to be incredibly useful to businesses from a wide range of industries when it comes to making better decisions and improving business operations and processes.
+So there’s little doubt that data analytics – and in turn dashboards – are proving to be incredibly useful to businesses from a wide range of industries when it comes to measuring intranet effectiveness, as well as making better decisions and improving business operations and processes.

 It will be necessary to consider: